jdjakub/phd-thesis/ch-bl.md

 A symptom of the latter failure mode would be that we never felt comfortable leaving the platform behind and continuing development from within the system.
 Self-sustaining systems are meant to be *grown* from a small enough starting point; we shouldn't need to come up with a flawless design ahead of time.
 This will only be possible if we artfully balance Forces\ \ref{avoid-bp} and\ \ref{escape-plaf} so that the in-system programming experience becomes tolerable in a reasonable timeframe.

-\paragraph{Reflections on the Bare-Bones Approach.} We experienced something like the Force\ \ref{escape-plaf} absurdity for COLA when following the sample C implementation of its object system\ \cite{OROM}.
+\paragraph{Reflections on the Machine-Level Approach.} We experienced something like the Force\ \ref{escape-plaf} absurdity for COLA when following the sample C implementation of its object system in Section\ \ref{ideal-expression-for-id}.
 The code was easy enough to comprehend and compile, but what we were left with was a system living entirely in memory lacking even a command-line interface.
 In order to develop the system, it seemed necessary to run it in a machine-level debugger.

 \tomas{I wonder though if this is partly over-simplicity on the platform level, not substrate?}

-Even so, we would still be stuck in the low-level binary world which is unfriendly for humans to work with.
+Even if we had stayed with it, we would still be stuck in the low-level binary world which is unfriendly for humans to work with, as we explained in Section\ \ref{the-low-level-binary-world}.
 Instead of names, we only have numbers for addressing things.
-Additionally, the state is *flat*.
-We cannot insert or grow something without physically moving other content to make space.
+The state is flat and we cannot insert or grow something without physically moving other content to make space.
 Any structure, such as trees or graphs, has to be *faked* as memory blocks pointing to each other.

 This type of substrate is still better than a Turing machine, and was a historical necessity in the early days of computing.
-But nowadays, we have the opportunity to leave this behind, and instead build new systems on top of a "low level" that is nevertheless *minimally* human-friendly.
+But nowadays, we have the opportunity to leave this behind, and instead build new systems on top of a "low level" that is nevertheless *minimally* human-friendly (Section\ \ref{the-minimally-human-friendly-world}).

 \begin{heuristic}[Minimally human-friendly low-level]
 \label{min-friendly-ll}